ncsuSEAL/sealWebsite/content/publication/Stegen_2025/index.md

 ---
-title: "Variable Inundation Across Earth's Terrestrial ecosystems"
+title: "Reviews and Syntheses: Variable Inundation Across Earth's Terrestrial Ecosystems"
 subtitle:
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here